 The staff, students and parents of our school are committed to the creation of a caring environment where the worth and potential of each child is recognised and developed.
-Our purpose is to provide a quality education that generates a happy, effective and productive school environment.
+Our purpose is to provide a guality education that generates a happy, effective and productive school environment.
 The school has a long tradition of educational excellence in the region, and is seen as a leader in a variety of programs and practices.

-Bangalow Public School has a student enrolment of approximately 240 children.
-We have a dedicated and highly professional staff of twenty teachers, a Librarian, Support Teachers and Learning Support Officers, a School Administrative Manager and School Administrative Officers, a General Assistant and cleaner, who all help to ensure the efficient running of the school.
+Bangalow Public School has a student enrolment of approximately 250 children.
+We have a dedicated and highly professional staff of nineteen teachers including support teachers, a Library officer, four Student Learning Support Officers, a School Administrative Manager and a School Administrative Officer, a General Assistant and cleaners, who all help to ensure the efficient running of the school.
 In addition we have many interested parents and community members who give up their time to help out in the classroom, in the canteen, the uniform shop and with many other valuable contributions to school life.

 We are fortunate to have the support of a strong Parents & Citizens Association and our vibrant local community.
 Our Parents & Citizens Association meets monthly to discuss important matters and to identify ways of improving and supporting the school.
 Parents are encouraged to visit the school on a regular basis to get to know the staff and participate in your child's learning.
-If you have any concerns please feel free to make an appointment to speak with your child's teacher, assistant principal or with the principal.
+If you have any concerns please feel free to make an appointment to speak with your child's teacher and/or Assistant Principal.

-The school buildings include the heritage listed building (pictured), three other permanent classroom blocks, a library, multipurpose hall, administration block, music room (also used for Out of School Hours Care) and a canteen, as well as a covered outdoor learning area, various storerooms and preparation spaces.
-The grounds are spacious and attractive, with the children having plenty of room for sport and play.
+The school buildings include the heritage listed building (pictured), three other permanent classroom blocks, a library, multipurpose hall, administration block, music room (also used for Out of School Hours Care) and a canteen, as well as two covered outdoor learning areas.
+The arounds are spacious and attractive, with the children having plenty of room for sport and play.

 In the following pages we have endeavoured to give an outline of how Bangalow Public School operates, what it offers your child, its rules and procedures and its organisational structure.
 Please keep this booklet handy in your home for future reference.
 The digital school newsletter is emailed to families each Thursday and is our main form of communication.
-Important messages, alerts and calendar events are also published on School Stream (smartphone app), while our school website is full of information, permission notes, photos and school news. https://bangalow-p.schools.nsw.gov.au/
+Important messages, alerts and calendar events are also published on School Stream (smartphone app), while our school website is full of information, photos and school news.

+https://bangalow-p.schools.nsw.gov.au/